More pictures from my visit to Ocean Park Hong Kong last month. With penguins, pandas, surly stingrays, and thrilling roller coasters.

-This is one theme park that truly gives you value-for-money.
+This is one theme park that truly gives you value for money.
 It’s also a fantastic way to test how comfortable your travel boots really are.
 Regrettably, mine did not exactly pass the test with flying colours.

 The Waterfront (海濱樂園)

-Firstly, some access information.
-Ocean Park has never been hard to reach, but with the opening of the MTR South Island Line, it’s easier than ever.
-The park is 3 minutes’ walk from MTR Ocean Park Station, with the station itself a 5-minute ride from Admiralty Station, the heart of Hong Kong Island.
+This premier Asian amusement park has never been hard to reach but with the opening of the MTR South Island Line, the journey is easier than ever.
+The park is but 3 minutes’ walk from MTR Ocean Park Station, with the station itself a 5-minute ride from Admiralty Station, the heart of Hong Kong Island.

 Grand Aquarium (海洋奇觀)

 While that might sound to be a downer, it’s actually the real attraction of Ocean Park.
-The exhibits, rides, activities, and shows within the park are that varied.
-Even if you hate fish, there are plenty of other things to enjoy.
+The rides and attractions, and rare animals exhibits within this theme park are truly that varied.
+Even if you hate fish, there are so many other things to enjoy.

-And … I don’t have any other decent pictures from within the Grand Aquarium.
-Because it’s such a difficult environment for photography!
+And … I don’t have any other decent pictures from within the Grand Aquarium because it’s such a difficult environment for photography!
 No matter how great your camera supposedly is with noise control. 😛

 Pandas, Koalas, and Caesar’s Emissary!

 Regrettably, I was unable to photograph An An, who’s really old and was (I think) resting in the rear alcove.
-Fortunately, its younger counterparts were up and about in Giant Panda Adventure enclosure.
+Fortunately, An An’s younger counterparts were up and about in the Giant Panda Adventure enclosure.
 They and the rest of their friends were very receptive to being photographed and swooned over.

 Ocean Park Waterfront Performances

-Like all major theme parks, Ocean Park is full of performances and road shows throughout the day.
+Like all major theme parks, Ocean Park is full of performances and roadshows throughout the day.

 Other Areas of the Waterfront

-Cable Car Ride
+Ocean Park Hong Kong Cable Car Ride

 The Summit (高峰樂園)

-My time here was mostly spent just wandering about and snapping pictures whenever I could.
-The scaredy-cat I am, I skipped most of the thrill rides too.
+My time here was also mostly spent just wandering about and snapping pictures whenever I could.
+The scaredy-cat I am, I gave all roller coasters a miss.
 I found it much more entertaining guffawing at screaming people, from the comforting safety of solid ground. *wink*

 By the way, if you’re waiting for pictures from Ocean Park’s world-famous Ocean Theatre performance, I’m sorry to disappoint you.
 The theatre was closed for maintenance that day.
-(I didn’t know beforehand) For me, I comforted myself by thinking, even seals and whales need their off-days! *sigh*
+(I didn’t know beforehand) I comforted myself by thinking, even seals and whales need their off-days! *sigh*

-For this visit, I spent the earlier part of the evening watching various Halloween performances, some of which I’ve mentioned in my previous post.
+For this visit, I spent the earlier part of the evening enjoying various Halloween performances, some of which I’ve mentioned in my previous post.
 By the time it was dark, I was utterly worn out.
-After snapping some final pictures of Aberdeen from a vantage spot, I settled into a quiet cable car ride downhill.
+After snapping some pictures of night-time Aberdeen from a vantage spot, I settled into a quiet cable car ride downhill.
 I ended my visit appreciating the evening colours of the Aqua City Lagoon.